PyWavelets/pywt/README.rst

 and documentation improvements are welcome.
 Moreover, developers with an interest in PyWavelets are very welcome to join the development team!

-As of 2019, PyWavelets development is supported by Tidelift.
+As of 2019, PyWavelets development is supported in part by Tidelift.
-`Get supported PyWavelets with the Tidelift Subscription <https://tidelift.com/subscription/pkg/pypi-pywavelets?utm_source=pypi-pywavelets&utm_medium=referral&utm_campaign=readme>`_
+`Help support PyWavelets with the Tidelift Subscription <https://tidelift.com/subscription/pkg/pypi-pywavelets?utm_source=pypi-pywavelets&utm_medium=referral&utm_campaign=readme>`_

 Contact